Maria Eugênia Villarta: Visual arts

 In 1992, after fifteen years of career, Maria Eugênia decided leave the fashion and open a painting studio in São Paulo, becoming a recognized plastic artist.

 Graduated in 1978 by the Pan-American School of Art and Design in São Paulo and in 1990 by the Armando Álvares Penteado Foundation, between 1992 and 2002 she exhibited in several national art exhibition halls, in cities such as São Paulo, Rio de Janeiro and São Bernardo do Campo.
 In 2004, the artist was invited and exhibited in Santarém, Portugal.

 Her works are part of the artistic collections of the Legislative Assembly of São Paulo, the Municipal Chamber of Santarém, Portugal, and the City Hall of Vinhedo, State of São Paulo.

 Personal life

 In 2004, recognized as a Taubatean personality for her artistic contribution to local and Brazilian culture, she was awarded the city's highest honor: the Jacques Félix Commendation.
 On September 26, 2022, the businesswoman received the title of Cidadã Paulistana from the Municipal Chamber of São Paulo for her services provided to the city.

-The businesswoman has been married to the engineer Jomar Cardoso since 1976, with whom she moved permanently to São Paulo in 1978 and has five children.
+The businesswoman is married to the engineer Jomar Cardoso since 1976, with whom she moved permanently to São Paulo in 1978 and has five children.